Frequently

 pressure.

-The steering column is also easily adjustable up and
+The steering column is also easily

 down with a wrench.